words-matter/blacklist-whitelist-are-not-racist-words/README.md

 ## Black Color and Negative Connotations

 The ultimate goal of blacklist-banners is often to dissociate negative connotations from the color black.
-This is simply ridiculous and meaningless because the association of black with negativeness is quite natural and not exclusive to the Western culture.
+This is simply ridiculous and meaningless because the association of black with negativeness is quite natural and not exclusive to Western culture.
-We humans are diurnal creatures, thus we fear darkness for lack of sights and potential dangers of predetors.
+We, humans, are diurnal creatures, thus we fear darkness for lack of sights and potential dangers of predators.
 Because of this, the color black is often associated with something evil, fearful, scary, or negative in many cultures and languages.
 Therefore, it is an endless effort to remove such primitive meanings from colors.
 It makes more sense to stop calling black people "black" because that is the root cause of every problem.

 ## Suggestions

-- Instead of trying to remove the association of the color black with negative meanings, stop calling a group of people with a color.
+- Instead of trying to remove the association of the color black with negative meanings, stop calling a group of people with color.
 - Try not to waste other people's time for nonsense.
 Use your time to address bigger issues, such as hiring problems in the tech industry.
 - Try not to call those who resist changing terms "racists" just because you delusionally find some words racially offensive.

 ## Conclusion

 In the wake of the death of George Floyd, the tech industry, which is dominated by white American leftists, is trying to end racism by removing certain allegedly racially sensitive terms such as blacklist and whitelist, even though these terms have nothing to do with racism in terms of their usage and etymology at all.
-They are trying to weaken the association between the color black and negative connotations, which is totally pointless and would require infinite amount of time to complete.
+They are trying to weaken the association between the color black and negative connotations, which is totally pointless and would require an infinite amount of time to complete.
 It would make more sense if we use our time for more meaningful things that have real impacts on racial inequality.